Electron spin resonance and collective excitations in magic-angle twisted bilayer graphene: Supplementary Text: Magnon spectra and microwave resonance

 For $g\mu_B|\vec{B}|>2S J_H$, the spins in the two valleys are fully aligned such that $n_{\text{BG}}=\text{rank}\rho=0$ and no Goldstone modes are expected.
 This is indeed reproduced from \equref{DiagonalizedModel} which can be written in this limit as

 We see from this expression and in Fig.~\ref{fig:SI_theory}(d) that both modes have a finite gap, given by $\Delta_p = g\mu_B |\vec{B}| + (p-1) S J_H$.

 Taken together, \equsref{DispersionRegime1}{DispersionRegime2} show that the $|\vec{B}|$ dependence of the lowest resonance frequency $f^-_{0}=E_{\vec{k}=0,p=-}/h$ is given by a straight line with slope $g\mu_B/h$ and negative intercept $-2SJ_H/h$ for $g\mu_B|\vec{B}|>2S J_H$ (and zero below that field strength) while $f^+_{0}=E_{\vec{k}=0,p=+}/h=g\mu_B |\vec{B}|$ has vanishing intercept, see dark blue lines in Fig.~\ref{fig:SI_theory}(e).
 These two features are in excellent agreement with experiment (resonance mode $r_1$ and $r_2$) and we can use the measured intercept (from mode $r_1$) to extract the value of $J_H$.
+Beyond the existence of a set of collective bulk modes with the expected magnetic field dependence, it is an important question to understand the precise mechanism by which these modes are excited by microwaves in the setup and how this translates to a transport response.
+We leave a detailed theoretical and systematic experimental study of this to future work, but note that, potentially, the reduced symmetries at samples edges and due to the proximate WSe$_2$ layer might play an important role.

-To also capture the higher resonance modes, we make a continuum/low-momentum approximation, $\xi_{\vec{k}} \sim J \vec{k}^2 a^2$, take the system geometry to be rectangular (of size $L_x \times L_y$), and quantize the momenta as $\vec{k}=2\pi (n/L_x,m/L_y)^T$, $n,m\in\mathbb{Z}$.
+To also capture the higher resonance modes at least qualitatively, we make a continuum/low-momentum approximation, $\xi_{\vec{k}} \sim J \vec{k}^2 a^2$, take the system geometry to be rectangular (of size $L_x \times L_y$), and quantize the momenta as $\vec{k}=2\pi (n/L_x,m/L_y)^T$, $n,m\in\mathbb{Z}$.
 The first few resonance modes are indicated in light blue in the schematics in Fig.~\ref{fig:SI_theory}(e).
 In the main text, we use this description to fit the third resonance mode (denoted by $r_3$), which allows us to extract $J$ and, together with $J_H$, also the velocity $v_B$ in \equref{ExpressionForVelocity}; without further fitting parameters, this model also captures the resonance modes $r_3$, $r_4$, and, as already mentioned, $r_2$.